Orit Adato: Prison Service Commissioner

-Adato retired from the IDF with the rank of lieutenant general.
+Adato retired from the IDF with the rank of brigadier general.
 She was the first woman to achieve a three-star rank in the Israeli military.
 Her request to be assigned as an IDF military attache internationally was denied, but Shlomo Ben-Ami, Minister of Public Security, offered her the position of Commissioner of the Israel Prison Service, which she held from 2000 to 2003.
 She was the first Commissioner who had not previously served in the police force, and the first female Commissioner.
 She supervised a staff of 4,500 and managed a total inmate population of 12,000, as well as 2,000 prisoners in community service.

 Adato's stewardship coincided with the Second Intifada, which brought 3,500 security prisoners into the prison system.
 During a hunger strike in May 2000, Adato participated in negotiations, together with the General Security Service, with the Palestinian Authority.
 In her policy-making, she focused on the humanitarian treatment of inmates.
 In line with Israel's policy to allow inmates to study for university degrees, Adato allowed security prisoners to receive the same benefit, although they could only study materials in Hebrew so their activities could be monitored.
 During Adato's tenure, the Ofek Prison was opened to accommodate juvenile inmates.
 However, no improvements were made in the conditions of confinement or in the overcrowding in the prison system, in part due to the influx of prisoners during the Second Intifada.

 Adato brought more women into senior positions in the Prison Service.
 She installed female officers as commanders of seven of Israel's 21 prisons, and promoted one female officer to the rank of brigadier general, the first woman to attain that rank from within the service.

 Other activities

 After leaving the Prison Service, Adato established her own consultancy firm, through which she has been recognized as an international consultant on prison management, prison security, prison privatization, and dealing with incarcerated terrorists and gang members.
 She frequently consults with African and Latin American nations on these issues.
 She also volunteers in organizations fostering Israel-U.S. relations, including Partnership 2000 and the Israel Forum, and writes and speaks on the topics of security prisoners and prisoner release.
-She advocates the release of security prisoners on a case by case basis, maintaining that "hard core" ideological prisoners cannot be rehabilitated.
+She advocates the release of security prisoners on a case-by-case basis, maintaining that "hard core" ideological prisoners cannot be rehabilitated.